Environment

 By 2065, when we will celebrate our "Fourth Founding," Fujikura Group will continue to reduce its environmental impact, taking on the challenge of reducing its environmental impact from zero to even negative (having a positive effect on the global environment).

-Roadmap to zero CO2 emissions
+Roadmap to Zero CO₂ Emissions

-• FY2030: 33% or more reduction compared to FY2020
+- FY2030: Reduction of 33% or more compared to FY2020

 Response to CDP

-Fujikura belongs to the Japan Electric Wire & manufacturing business (administered by the Non-Ferrous Metals Division of the Ministry of Economy, Trade and Industry), an industry group for Japanese electric wire manufacturers.
-The association is working on a "Voluntary Action Plan for Environmental Conservation" to contribute to the achievement of the "Action Plan for a Low Carbon Society" set forth by the Ministry of Economy, Trade and Industry and the Japan Business Federation.
+Fujikura is a member of the Japan Electric Wire & Cable Makers’ Association (JECA), an organization representing electric wire and cable manufacturing businesses in Japan.The Association is working on a “Voluntary Action Plan for Environmental Conservation” in order to contribute to the achievement of the “Action Plan for a Low-Carbon Society” promoted by the Ministry of Economy, Trade and Industry and the Japan Business Federation.